 Resize instances

-The Crunchy Bridge system supports in-place cluster resizing.
-In-place resizing promises minimal downtime (only a short connection interruption during the failover process) and no changes to your connection string.
+The Crunchy Bridge system supports cluster resizing with minimal downtime and no changes to your connection string.
+You can change your instance size, storage size, or Postgres major version.

 Creating a cluster resize